 Nest Secure alarm system

-When using your Google Assistant with your Nest Secure alarm system, keep in mind:
+When using Google Assistant with your Nest Secure alarm system, keep in mind:

 - You can’t disarm using voice commands.

-- When you arm through a Google Assistant-enabled speaker (such as Google Home), the speaker will announce how much time you have left and if there are any security concerns.
+- When you arm through a Google Assistant-enabled speaker (such as a Nest Hub or Mini), the speaker will announce how much time you have left and if there are any security concerns.
 Nest Guard will stay silent.